anandology/pipages/docs/index.rst

 Triggering builds via web can potentially be dangerous.
 It can triggered by anyone and prone to `DDOS attack`_.

-To prevent misuse, pipages provides the following features.

-* Only the projects specified in the config file can be built.
-You can pick a project name that is only known to you.
+To prevent misuse, pipages web interface allows only the projects listed in the config file to be built.
+One easier way to secure your server is by picking a project name that is not easily guessable.
+Alternatively, you can add a random suffix to the project name.
-* If the optional parameter ``secret`` is specified the project settings, the build is triggered only when the it is specified as query parameter.

-But, it is recommended to `setup http authentication`_ in the webserver.
+However, the best way is to `setup http authentication`_ in the webserver.

 GitHub Hook
 -----------